google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 <!--
 Compare the idea of asymptotic analysis with finding limits at infinity.
 We really only care about arbitrarily big numbers.

-Give example of O(1) with a 1 million constant vs O(n^2) with a 10 constant multiplier
+Give example of O(1) with a 1 million constant vs O(n^2) with a 10 constant multiplier.

 def quadratic(lst):
  n = len(lst)